andreasdelabie/init-film/README.md

 Want a folder structure that dynamically changes based on the needs for your project?
 Then Init-Film was made for you!
 By filmmakers, for filmmakers ;)
+### Key features:
+- ♥️ Supports Windows, Linux, and macOS
+- ✅ Dynamically create folder structures by selecting options from a list
+- 🖋️ Use custom folder names
+- 📝 Import file templates & project assets to reuse across multiple projects
+- ✨ Customize the prefix style to your preference!
+- 🖱️ Start a new project by right-clicking in a folder and selecting "Start Init-Film Project" *(Windows only)*
 ### ->>[Watch showcase](https://www.youtube.com/watch?v=QheWe-1PqUM)<<-